-- Depending on a child’s disability, they may display challenging behaviours such as self-harming, sexually reactive behaviour or other atypical behaviours.
+- Depending on a child’s disability, they may display challenging behaviours such as self-harming, harmful sexual behaviours or other atypical behaviours.
 These behaviours may be due to a child experiencing abuse or an attempt by the child to disclose abuse or harm, however those around the child may consider these behaviours as part of the child’s disability only.

 - A child with disability presenting with bruising may not cause the same level of concern as if similar bruising was seen on a non-disabled child due to the assumption that mobility issues, supportive equipment or a child’s own challenging behaviours may have caused the injuries.

 Lack of education